 Godless Morality: keeping religion out of ethics, Richard Holloway, formerly Bishop of Edinburgh in the Scottish Episcopal Church, Canongate.

 Justice: What’s the Right Thing to Do?, Michael Sandel, Penguin Books.
 “Invites readers of all ages and political persuasions on a journey of moral reflection, and shows how reasoned debate can illuminate our lives.”

 The Young Atheist’s Handbook: Lessons for living a good life without God, Alom Shaha, Scribe Publications.

 Humanism, a very short introduction, Stephen Law, Oxford.
+A recommended author.